firefly1126/fluwx/example/README.md

-# fluwx_example
+# push_example

-Demonstrates how to use the fluwx plugin.
+Demonstrates how to use the push plugin.

 ## Getting Started